someshgkale123/Smile-Detection-Using-OpenCV/README.md

 Customer reaction detection using Computer Vision help industries to identify the reaction of customers while watching particular movies, shows etc. which allows them to gain knowledge about customers choice in movies such as which movie make customer happy, sad or emotional.
 Which can be furthur used to recommend similar movies, shows to customer.

+haarcascades for eyes, face and smile are included.
 # Library: cv2